 The Greenbrier Companies, Inc., on Jan.
 3 reported acquiring 100% interest in GBX Leasing (GBXL), its railcar leasing joint venture with The Longwood Group.

 The Greenbrier Companies, Inc. on Nov.
-2 published its third-annual Environmental, Social and Governance (ESG) report.
+1 published its fourth-annual Environmental, Social and Governance (ESG) report.

 Greenbrier on Oct.
 27 reported fourth-quarter 2022 results, which marked a “strong end” to its fiscal year and “demonstrates the value of its diverse business activities,” said President and CEO Lorie Tekorius.

 The Greenbrier Companies’ leasing subsidiary has entered into a new term loan to finance the continued growth of its fleet.
 Also, Wabtec Corporation is celebrating 60 years of locomotive production in Brazil.

 While The Greenbrier Companies posted “strong operating results” in the third fiscal-quarter ending May 31, 2022—with lease fleet utilization at 97.5%, deliveries at 5,200 units and a $3.6 billion backlog—the “performance was partially offset by inflation and the impact of the war in Ukraine,” President and CEO Lorie Tekorius said during a July 11 report.

 Despite escalating costs and pandemic-related challenges in the second fiscal-quarter ending Feb.
 28, 2022, The Greenbrier Companies achieved its “fifth consecutive quarter with a book-to-bill ratio exceeding 1.0x on orders approaching $1 billion,” President and CEO Lorie Tekorius reported on April 6.
 “Greenbrier ended the quarter with backlog at levels last seen six years ago.”